Visual Sequential Memory

 • When doing multiple digit addition and subtraction, visual sequential memory is essential to help your child copy the numbers in the correct order.

 These visual perception activities are intended to encourage your child's normal visual perceptual development.
+If you suspect your child has visual perceptual delays, please seek a professional opinion.

 Use Matching Cards for Visual Sequential Memory

 Start with 8 or 10 pairs of matching cards.
+Split the cards so you and your child each have an identical set of pictures.

-Move the divider away for a few seconds so your child can see your cards.
+• Move the divider away for a few seconds so your child can see your cards.

-Return the divider to its place and let your child attempt to place the same cards down in the same order.
+• Return the divider to its place and let your child attempt to place the same cards down in the same order.

-As your child improves over a few sessions, you can increase the number of cards in the sequence.
+• As your child improves over a few sessions, you can increase the number of cards in the sequence.

 Back to Top

-Use Kim's Game for Visual Sequential Memory
+Adapt Kim's Game for Visual Sequential Memory

 Kim's Game is a well-known Scouts game which is used to develop the scout’s ability to notice details and recall what was seen.
-I use simple adaptations of this game as effective visual memory activities, and on this page I explain how you can adapt the basic concept to make a visual sequential memory game.
+I use simple versions of this game as effective visual memory activities, and on this page I explain how you can adapt the basic concept to make a visual sequential memory game.

 Very Important:

-Make sure your child knows the names of all the objects you will use in Kim's Game.
-You can adapt the game according to the age and ability of your child by altering the number of objects shown and/or the time given to look at them!
+• You can adapt the game according to the age and ability of your child by altering the number of objects shown and/or the time given to look at them!

-If your child struggles with verbal skills, then have a duplicate set of items, with some additional objects, on the side, and your child can point out the ones seen on the tray.
+• If your child struggles with verbal skills, then have a duplicate set of items, with some additional objects, on the side, and your child can point out the ones seen on the tray.
 So if you have 4 objects on the tray, make sure you have the same four objects on the side, in between a few extra objects.

-How To Play
+How To Play This Adapted Kim's Game

-Show your child a few objects on the tray for a few seconds.
+• Show your child a few objects on the tray for a few seconds.

-Cover the tray, put your hand under the cover and rearrange the objects.
+• Cover the tray, put your hand under the cover and rearrange the objects.

-Now ask your child to place the objects into their original position.
+• Now ask your child to place the objects into their original position.

-Increase the challenge by using more objects...
+• Increase the challenge by using more objects and by jumbling them up more...

 Back to Top